 One downside of this coat is that you can’t really choose a color – it is available just in black, and in the three basic sizes.
 But it does run true to size, so at least you shouldn’t have any issues getting the right fit.
 However, it is a bit tight in the chest, so you should order up if you need extra space in that area.

 You get a couple of deep pockets on this parka, which don’t really have high-quality lining.
 It is polyester and it’s pretty thin, so it won’t keep your hands that warm.
 But I think you’ll like the closure of the jacket – it’s a long YKK zipper, plus a snap placket for double the warmth.
 Overall, this parka is a good affordable choice.
 It’s definitely not my top choice out of the bunch, but it will do a good job at keeping you warm in the winter, considering its price tag.

-It’s no surprise that you can find hundreds and thousands of different iterations of the classic parka.
+It’s no surprise that you can find hundreds and thousands of different iterations of the classic winter jacket.
 And that includes a cropped parka, which is ridiculous, I know.
 Talk about a non-functional piece of clothing, right!

 But generally, there are two main parka lengths that you’ll find in most stores.
 You can choose between a short and a long parka, so let’s talk a little bit about that.
 A short parka ends a little above your hips, and it’s a good choice if you are looking for an autumn jacket.
 It will keep you warm even when the temperatures drop slightly below zero (Celsius), and if it’s cut right, it is really flattering to wear.